VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

 ```bash
 [etrain82@login2 ~]$
 ```
 before your prompt.
-This means you are now logged into TSCC.
+This means you are now logged in to TSCC.

 To exit TSCC, type `exit` and press enter.
 You can alos use `CTRL + D`.